scriptituk/xfade-easing/README.md

 1. download [xfade-easing.h](src/xfade-easing.h) to libavfilter/
 1. run `./configure` with any `--prefix` and other options (drawtext requires `--enable-libfreetype` `--enable-libharfbuzz` `--enable-libfontconfig`);
    to replicate an existing configuration run `ffmpeg -hide_banner -buildconf` and copy-paste the options
+1. install required library packages:
+Use your package management tool AptGet/MacPorts/Homebrew/etc.
+If you install ffmpeg itself then its dependencies will also get installed ready for the custom build.
+Export `PATH`,`LD_LIBRARY_PATH`,`LDFLAGS` environment variables to find the package components.
 1. run `make`, it takes a while
 the C99 code mixes declarations and statements so may produce profuse compiler warnings
 the fix for `ld: warning: text-based stub file are out of sync` warnings [is here](https://stackoverflow.com/questions/51314888/ld-warning-text-based-stub-file-are-out-of-sync-falling-back-to-library-file)